 Radon is a colourless, odourless radioactive gas.
 It is formed by the radioactive decay of the small amounts of uranium that occur naturally in all rocks and soils.
 Radioactive elements decay and emit radiation.
 Any exposure to this type of radiation is a risk to health - radiation is a form of energy and can cause damage in living tissues increasing the risk of cancer.

-Radon is a radioactive gas which can't be detected by humans, as it is invisible and has no smell or taste.
+Radon is a dangerous radioactive gas which can't be detected by humans, as it is invisible and has no smell or taste.
 It accounts for half of the radiation we are all exposed to daily, with the other half coming from a mix of sources.
-At normal levels, this radiation is harmless, but exposure to a radiation source like radon above safe levels can cause serious health problems.
+At normal levels, this radiation is harmless, but exposure to a radiation source like radon above safe levels is dangerous and can cause serious health problems.

 The video shown below from propertECO gives a quick overview of the important facts that all homeowners, landlords and employers should be aware of.